-explains that before any individual purchases a home, they should increase their credit score, determine an affordable budget, save a considerable amount of funds must aside, and then be sure to get preapproved for a mortgage.
+One of the most common mistakes of aspiring homeowners is failing to prepare before pushing forward.
+Bankrate explains that before any individual purchases a home, they should increase their credit score, determine an affordable budget, save a considerable amount of funds aside, and then get preapproved for a mortgage.

-It is better to wait a few years and then purchase a home (at the right time) than to immediately buy a house without the proper safeguards and become subject to financial hardship.
-So many people who find themselves in debt due to poor economic choices never get out that hole.
+It is better to wait a few years to purchase a house than immediately buying one without proper safeguards.
+This will only subject you to financial hardship.
+Most people who find themselves in debt due to poor economic choices never get out of that hole.
 Having your ducks in a row will eventually pay off.

-If the physical environment is not up to par, you might be better off continuing your search in other locations.
+Moreover, you should assess the quality of the neighborhood and other surrounding homes.
+If all of these look great and you can afford the house, you should go for it.
+On the other hand, if the physical environment is not up to par, it may be better to continue your search in other locations.
 There are always better, more desirable options.